Remisse/ecscalibur/README.md

 given world: World = World()
 ```

-Optionally, you can specify the number of iterations per second your program should run at (or frames per second, depending on how you want to see them):
+You can optionally specify the number of iterations per second your program should run at (or frames per second, depending on how you want to see it):
 ```scala 3
 World(iterationsPerSecond = 60)
 ```

 ### Components

-Declaring components requires a little bit of boilerplate code:
+Declare components like so:
 ```scala 3
 @component
 class MyComponent extends Component object MyComponent extends ComponentType
 ```

-The component class *must* extend `Component` and its companion object *must* extend `ComponentType`.
+Component classes *must* extend `Component` and its companion object *must* extend `ComponentType`.
-Forgetting to annotate component classes with `@component` will result in a runtime error.
+Forgetting to annotate such classes with `@component` will result in a runtime error.

 ### Entities